-Suspect in car attack faces new charge: first-degree murder
+Suspect in car attack faces new charge: First-degree murder

 CHARLOTTESVILLE, Va.
 (AP) — The man accused of driving into a crowd protesting a white nationalist rally in Charlottesville faces a new charge of first-degree murder after a court hearing Thursday in which prosecutors presented surveillance video and other evidence against him.

 Prosecutors announced at the start of a preliminary hearing for James Alex Fields that they were seeking to upgrade the second-degree murder charge he previously faced in the Aug.
 12 collision in Charlottesville that left 32-year-old Heather Heyer dead and dozens injured.
-The judge agreed to that and ruled there is probable cause for all charges against Fields to proceed.
+The judge agreed to that and ruled there is probable cause for all charges against Fields, including nine lesser felony counts, to proceed.

 Fields’ case will now be presented to a grand jury for an indictment.